nvllsvm/freecyngn/README.md

 4. If not already done, install CyanogenMod as usual from recovery - DO NOT REBOOT
 5. Install freecyngn as if it was a rom, but DO NOT WIPE /system before

+Note: You need to repeat step 5 everytime you update CyanogenMod.
+Do not use the CMUpdater, as it will reboot the recovery after the update without giving you the choice to reflash freecyngn.

 How it works
 ------------
 freecyngn disassembles (using [bak]smali) the CyanogenMod settings app and removes